 The value of video: how NHSX is facilitating an innovative solution to alleviate pressures on clinicians

-The current response to COVID-19 has placed unprecedented pressures on already stretched health and care services.
-Nurses and other clinicians are also having to adapt to new ways of working to protect patients and staff.
-My colleague Tara Donnelly recently wrote about how innovative ways of delivering patient care, without the need for travel to a face-to-face appointment, are becoming the norm.
+As we know, the pressures which COVID-19 has placed on already stretched health and care services continue, particularly with the uncertainty of further outbreaks of the pandemic.
+Nurses and other clinicians have had to adapt to new ways of working to protect patients and staff and back in June, my colleague Tara Donnelly wrote about how innovative ways of delivering patient care, without the need for travel to a face-to-face appointment, are becoming the norm.
 Increasingly, patients and clinicians are adapting to more of the patient journey taking place at home.

 Health and care videos available to NHS clinicians free of charge